 • With white rice: Pressure cook for 10 minutes with Quick Release.

-• With brown rice: Pressure cook for 22 minutes with Quick Release.
+• With brown rice: Pressure cook for 22 minutes with Natural Release.

-• With red rice, yellow rice, purple rice: Pressure cook for 22 minutes with Quick Release.
+• With red rice, yellow rice, purple rice: Pressure cook for 22 minutes with Natural Release.

 Tips for Best Results

-• If your rice comes out undercooked: Stir, close the lid and let it sit for 20 more minutes.
+• If your rice comes out undercooked: Stir, close the lid and let it sit for 5 more minutes.
 It will get there.
 Also try to add a few more minutes to cook time next time.
 Unfortunately, you can’t re-close the lid, cook for extra 2 minutes and say that’s your new cooking time.
 When it comes to rice cooked in an Instant Pot, it can be a little bit of a trial and error.
 Sometimes different varieties of rice cook differently or it could be old.
-I always use same brand long grain brown rice.
-One time my husband bought different brand and it needed maybe 1 extra minute.
-Once you find “your rice” you will know how long it cooks and you can add extra time.

-• If your rice comes out mushy: Cook Instant Pot chicken and rice a few minutes less next time.
+• If your rice comes out mushy: Cook it a few minutes less next time.
 Easy-peasy.

 • If you stirred by accident, let it be: More likely it will not cause Burn warning.